jumishafeeq/Global-Superstore-Sales-Analysis/README.md

 insert slicers and tables for all the visualizations.

-Making these visualizations and creating an interactive sales report

 These visualizations collectively provide a comprehensive analysis of sales performance, regional trends, product categories, shipping dynamics, and individual contributions.